wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 Tested up to: 3.7.1
 Stable tag: 1.0.0
 License: GPLv2
-WP Post to PDF Enhanced, based on WP Post to PDF by Neerav Dobaria, renders posts & pages as downloadable PDFs for archiving and/or printing.
+WP Post to PDF Enhanced renders posts & pages as downloadable PDFs for archiving and/or printing.

 == Description ==